-Ever wanted to learn how to make a dress pattern and create dresses that fit you perfectly?
-This simple and easy dress pattern making tutorial will teach you how to make your own dress pattern in a snap!
+Ever wanted to learn how to make a dress pattern and create your own dresses that fit you perfectly?
+This simple and easy dress pattern making tutorial will teach you how to make your own dress pattern in just a few easy steps!

 Got your eye on a pretty dress that’s too expensive for your budget?
 Learn how to make a dress pattern with this insanely easy method on dress pattern making!
 You won’t believe how simple but effective making a dress pattern truly is!